-The bill amends Minn.
+Section 25 of the bill amends Minn.
 Stat. § 268B.09, subd.
 6 to require an employer to reinstate an employee in a position with overtime pay and overtime hours on return from leave under chapter 268B if they departed from a position for which they received overtime pay.
 The employer has no obligation to maintain group health plan benefits and restore the employee if an employee was hired for a specific term or only to perform work on a discrete project if the term/project is over.

-The bill amends Minn.
+Section 46 of the bill amends Minn.
 Stat. § 268B.26 to require an employer to issue to each employee certain written information provided by DEED not more than 30 days from the beginning of the employee's employment.
-If the employee refuses to acknowledge receipt, the employer must be able to demonstrate the way the employee was notified.
+If the employee refuses to acknowledge receipt, the employer must be able to demonstrate the way the employee had been notified.